About the class.

 Students in my class find themselves printing right from the start.
 On the first day, we make simple cut stencils and blend together different colors of ink on the screen to produce multi-color images.
 Next, we try the photoscreen technique, using transparencies made from students’ photos or drawings, or generated on the computer using Photoshop or other programs.
 The fourth week, we create hand-painted stencils and try overlapping transparent colors.
 In the remaining five classes, students choose their own projects (which may include printing onto fabric) as they continue to gain more control of the medium.
 Returning students may work independently during the introductory lessons.

-Classes are limited to ten students.
+Classes are limited to eight students.
 A typical group includes some who have screen-printed before, artists who want to try a new medium, graphic designers looking for a hands-on way to use their computer skills, and beginners new to The Art League.
 Our classroom at 305 Madison Street has Formica-topped plywood work stations, clothespin-style drying racks, sinks for washing the screens, and a place to expose photo-screens.
 All our stencil-making materials and inks are water-based.
 The $50 supply fee gets each student a 23” x 31” screen (to keep) plus inks and other supplies, including inexpensive posterboard to print on.

 About silk screening.